followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/15 dxPieChart/1 Configuration/adaptiveLayout/adaptiveLayout.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When adapting to the small screen or container size, the widget may hide its accessory elements, thus saving space for more valuable ones.
+When adapting to small container size, the widget may hide its accessory elements, thus saving space for more valuable ones.
 The elements are being hidden in the following sequence.

 1. [Title]({basewidgetpath}/Configuration/title)
 2. [Export menu icon]({basewidgetpath}/Configuration/export)